-- Volunteers on duty in the same service area and on the same shift are asked to stagger their break times. - During a shift of duty and with his/her HonorHealth photo ID badge, a volunteer will be provided with one serving of coffee or tea (regular, not gourmet), lemonade (20-oz) or soda (20-oz.).
+- Volunteers on duty in the same service area and on the same shift are asked to stagger their break times.
+Volunteers are encouraged to talk with their team members to ensure minimal disruption to the service when a break is taken. - During a shift of duty and with his/her HonorHealth photo ID badge, a volunteer will be provided with one serving of coffee or tea (regular, not gourmet), lemonade (20-oz) or soda (20-oz.).
 Drinks are recorded by the cafeteria staff; please remember to go through the service line to have your drink scanned. - A volunteer, with his/her HonorHealth photo ID badge, may purchase certain food items at the staff rates in the hospital cafeterias, but only before or after an assigned shift.